National Honor Society

 - Secretary: Emma Burkhart

 Member Expectations & Obligations

 Membership in NHS is an ongoing responsibility.
 Our chapter works hard to make sure that our school and community is better in the long run thanks to our members’ efforts and leadership.
 In order for our chapter to maintain a level of excellence, members must meet certain expectations and fulfill obligations, which are listed below.

 - Members must attend every NHS meeting.
 We will meet on the first Tuesday of every month.

 - Members should plan on attending every NHS event/service project unless a Thrall High School extra-curricular activity prevents them from doing so.

 - Members should let the adviser (Ms. Dutschmann) or the NHS president know AHEAD of time that they will not be attending a specific event/meeting.

-- Members must maintain a GPA of 3.5 or higher.
+- Members must maintain a GPA of 3.5 or higher (a 95 or above).
 Those who are below a 3.5 at the time of progress reports or report cards will be issued a probation letter.

 - Members must turn in a printed copy of current college class grades at progress report and report card deadlines.
 These copies should be turned into the NHS College Grades folder on Ms. Dutschmann’s bulletin board.

 - Members must complete a minimum of 10 service hours a semester.
 Those who do not have at least 10 hours by the end of a semester will be issued a probation letter.

 - Members must document their service hours using the Service Hours Form (which can be found in the NHS Service Hours folder on Ms. Dutschmann’s bulletin board or on Google Drive), which requires signatures from service supervisors.
 Students should document all service hours outside of chapter service projects and turn their forms into the NHS Service Hours folder.